Icinga/icingaweb2-module-jira/doc/10-Notifications.md

 Sending Notifications
 =====================

-This is what your monitoring software should call to send a notification to JIRA:
+This is what your monitoring software should call to send a notification to Jira:

     icingacli jira send problem \
         --host some.example.com \